-Discussion of products and/or product features that incentivize health, safety and/or environmentally responsible actions and/or behaviors markets, defense base act, foreign casualty for overseas military/governmental bases and high excess workers' compensation) offer primary and excess casualty coverages to middle market and large accounts across a variety of industry segments.
+Discussion of products and/or product features that incentivize health, safety and/or environmentally responsible actions and/or behaviors

+Our U.S. casualty insurance business units (construction, national accounts, casualty, retail energy, alternative markets, defense base act, foreign casualty for overseas military/governmental bases and high excess workers' compensation) offer primary and excess casualty coverages to middle market and large accounts across a variety of industry segments.
 Our large account underwriting segments specialize in loss-sensitive insurance programs, such as large deductible, self-insured retention and retrospectively rated programs.
-Insureds are able to manage their premium costs better through individual account ratings and pricing, which reflects their own loss experience.
+Insureds can better manage their premium costs through individual account ratings and pricing reflecting their loss experience.
 Further, insureds are incentivized to implement and adhere to strong risk management, safety and loss prevention programs.
-With this program structure, the risk is shared between the insurer and the insured and allows us to extend our risk control service offerings to improve customer results.
+With this program structure, the risk is shared between the insurer and the insured, allowing us to extend our risk control service offerings to improve customer results.
 For our middle market and smaller commercial accounts, such as private equity firms, real estate and hospitality, financial institutions, professional services and healthcare, we also extend our risk control service offerings to help these businesses with their overall risk management practices.